dominiksipowicz/lang-nested-compnents/README.md

 ## Potential other Solutions

-1. prop drilling (correct and simple solution seriously!)
+1. prop drilling (correct, simple and recommended solution)
 2. using `useRouter` hooks, however this is client side only.
 3. Using Context Providers as Client Components, and pass it in Server Components, and then access it in nested Server Components.
 However this create a lot of RSC paylods between Client Components and Server Components.
 Also not ideal for initial HTML document render.
+4. using object to store the lang value, and then access it in nested Server Components.
+(THIS EXAMPLE)
-4. Using `cache` from React (THIS EXAMPLE)
+5. potentially using `cache` from React
-5. using `AsyncLocalStorage`, bascially async local storage for server node.js environment and normal in memory or local storage for browser
+6. using `AsyncLocalStorage`, bascially async local storage for server node.js environment and normal in memory or local storage for browser